fkirc/capacitor-build-safety/README.md

 ### What about uncommitted changes?

-`capsafe` only looks at the current HEAD-commit and ignores uncommitted changes.
+`capsafe` only looks at the current commit/branch and ignores uncommitted changes.
 Although uncommitted changes can be a risk, this behavior is a tradeoff between safety and usability.
 For example, you might want to increment an Android version number without repeating a web-build.
 `capsafe` allows you to do so with the following steps:
 - Increment an Android version number without committing it.